Chapter 59: The Role of Observer — Observer and Observed

 Gödel's Shadow: This creates the same self-referential limitations that Gödel discovered.

-59.15 Consciousness and Mathematical Beauty
+59.15 Observer and Mathematical Beauty

 Aesthetic Experience: Why do certain mathematical objects seem beautiful?